manik-sethi/hallucination-circuits/README.md

 By doing this, we get a representation of our input text in a specific layer space using a specific sparse auto-encoder.
 Now we can build a dataset which contains these SAE representations, which will be useful for further analysis.

+Since this process has already been completed, the dataset is publically available on [huggingface](https://huggingface.co/datasets/mksethi/sae-acts-llama31-8b-it)

 ### Logging and tracking experiments

 We use [Weights & Biases](https://wandb.ai/site) to log and track our experiments.